Foo Fighters at The RDS, Dublin 21st of August 2019

 Despite his undeniable stage presence, he’s eager to share the limelight.
 Throughout the show he gives each member their time to shine: Taylor Hawkins, Nate Mendel, Chris Shiflett, Pat Smear, Rami Jaffee, his green-haired daughter Violet who joins them for a rendition of Dirty Water, backing vocalists Laura and Lisa, even tour manager Gus Brandt.
 If you didn’t know their names on the way in to the RDS, you do now.

-In Taylor Hawkins, the Foo’s have a drummer with authority.
+In Taylor Hawkins, the Foo Fighters have a drummer with authority.
 Simply clad in a U2/Thin Lizzy shirt and swimming togs (which Grohl dubs as resembling “a push pop”), at one point he towers over the stage on a platform for a protracted drum solo that, as hinted by his shirt, included a snippet of Sunday, Bloody Sunday.
 He takes to the mic first for Sunday Rain and then later for a breathtaking duet of Under Pressure with childhood friend Jon Davison of Yes fame.

-We were also treated to an excerpt of The Boys Are Back In Town – a fitting choice given the previous day would have been Phil Lynott’s 70th birthday.
+We were also treated to an excerpt of The Boys Are Back In Town – a fitting choice from Foo Fighters given the previous day would have been Phil Lynott’s 70th birthday.
 It’s not the only birthday they celebrate tonight.
 The guts of 35000 people sing Happy Birthday to Lisa the backing vocalist.

 It also happens to be tour manager Gus Brandt’s birthday as well.
 Grohl claims Brandt is the “one person [that] kept the band together for 25 years…this guy broke me out of jail!”.
 He pulls Brandt up on stage, hugging him and saying “I love you”, to which Gus whispers back “Curfew!”.
 An extra special shout out is bestowed upon him, in the form of closer Everlong.